u1f992/qingpi/README.md

 ## Disclaimer

-This is a fan project and the author assumes no responsibility for any 3DS hardware modifications.
+This is an unofficial project and the author assumes no responsibility for any 3DS hardware modifications.
 Use at your own risk and discretion.

 ## Acknowledgments